Your GM just asked how many bookings came from Meta this month.

 "So Meta drove 8 bookings for $6,400 spend?"

 You know that's not the full picture.
 But proving it?
-That's harder.
+The real challenge lies in proving it.

 Google Search captures demand.
 Someone types "hotels in Dubai" and they're ready to book.